ropensci/roweb3/content/blog/2021-10-12-editors2021/index.md

 {{< imgtxt src = "/img/team/jeff-hollister.jpg" width = "200" alt = "headshot of Jeff Hollister">}}

-Jeff is an ecologist with expertise in the spatial component of ecology and environmental sciences and he received his PhD in Environmental Science from the University of Rhode Island.
-Jeff works as a Research Ecologist with the US Environmental Protection Agency’s (USEPA) Office of Research and Development at the Atlantic Coastal Environmental Sciences Division in Narragansett, RI.
+Jeff is an ecologist with expertise in the spatial component of ecology and environmental sciences.
+He received his PhD in Environmental Science from the University of Rhode Island and works as a Research Ecologist with the US Environmental Protection Agency’s (USEPA) Office of Research and Development at the Atlantic Coastal Environmental Sciences Division in Narragansett, RI.
 His work focuses on lakes and harmful algal blooms, but a big part of his job is building tools in R for this research as well as growing the community of R users within the USEPA.
 Jeff maintains four packages on CRAN including [elevatr](https://cran.r-project.org/package=elevatr), [lakemorpho](https://cran.r-project.org/package=lakemorpho), [quickmapr](https://cran.r-project.org/package=quickmapr), and [dadjokeapi](https://cran.r-project.org/package=dadjokeapi)(arguably his most important contribution).
 He reviewed the [camsRad](https://github.com/ropensci/camsRad), [osmplotr](https://github.com/ropensci/osmplotr), and [NLMR](https://github.com/ropensci/NLMR) packages for rOpenSci and most recently served as guest editor for the [rsat](https://github.com/ropensci/rsat) package.

 {{< /imgtxt >}}